Anaphylaxis treatment

 What activities should patients avoid in daily life after treatment for anaphylactic shock?

 Patients should avoid known allergens, such as specific foods or medications.
 Additionally, vigorous exercise, hot environments, or emotional stress may trigger symptoms.
-It is recommended to develop a safe activity plan under medical guidance and carry a medical alert card indicating allergy history.
+It is recommended to develop a safe activity plan under medical guidance and carry a medical alert card detailing allergy history.

-Common side effects include palpitations, trembling, or dizziness, which usually resolve within minutes to hours.
+Common side effects include palpitations, tremors, or dizziness, which usually resolve within minutes to hours.
 If severe discomfort such as chest pain or difficulty breathing occurs, seek medical attention immediately.
 Confirm that the patient has no history of cardiovascular disease before use to reduce risks.